BPELtools/BPELviz/README.md

 ## Building

 We use [Sass] to generate the CSS.
-We keep the compiled `.css` file in the repository to enable a quick start with the renderer.
+We keep the compiled `.css` file in the repository to enable a quick start with the visualizer.

 ## License